Brief justification

 Methods are used both for the direct detection of animals and for the traces of their vital activity.
 In addition to conventional digital photography, infrared, ultraviolet and other types of photography are used in the visible range of the spectrum.
 The use of thermal imagers makes it possible to identify animals by thermal trace even in conditions of low visibility or dense vegetation, and the use of ultraviolet light allows you to detect masked individuals.

-During flight accounting, special requirements are imposed on the equipment: cameras must have high resolution, have a wide viewing angle and be stable when vibrating.
+When accounting for UAVs, special requirements are imposed on the equipment: cameras must have high resolution, wide viewing angle and be stable under vibration, withstand harsh operating conditions.
 The angles of the shooting equipment must be metrologically calibrated.
-In addition to aerial photography equipment, a navigation system, an accurate altimeter, and aircraft position sensors are required for accounting.
+In addition to special equipment for controlling UAVs and aerial survey equipment, a navigation system, an accurate altimeter, and aircraft position sensors are needed.

 Decryption of air photos

-At the stage of decoding aerial photographs, specialists analyze the obtained materials, classifying the types of landscape and identifying animals on the ground.
-Both manual methods and computer methods using neural networks are used to detect and recognize animals.
+At the stage of decoding images from UAVs, specialists analyze the obtained materials, classifying the types of terrain and identify animals on ice, land or in water.
+Both manual methods and computer methods using machine vision and neural networks are used to detect and recognize animals.

 Counting animals and correcting under-counting

-Counting the number of animals in the images is carried out by directly counting the individuals in the images.
-At the same time, the under-accounting at the edges of the accounting band is corrected using statistical models.
+Counting the number of animals in the images is carried out by directly counting the individuals in the images in manual or automatic mode.
+At the same time, the underestimation at the edges of the images is corrected using statistical models.
 The degree of underestimation is also assessed due to the complexity of the terrain and the peculiarities of animal behavior.

 Working with aerial photographs